Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

-Recently, topological band theory was generalized from conventional (dipole) topology to quadrupole and octopole band topology~\cite{qti1,qti2,exp1,exp2,exp3,exp4}, opening a pathway toward the so-called higher-order topology~\cite{hoti1,hoti2,hoti3,hoti4,hoti5,new1,new2,new3,new4,new5,new6,new7,aqti1}.
-For instance, a 2D quadrupole topological insulator (QTI) has gapped edge states and in-gap topological corner states.
-Such an exotic quantum state was theoretically studied using a tight-binding model with $\pi$-flux configurations~\cite{qti1,qti2}.
-The corner states due to quadrupole topology were observed later in mechanical metamaterials~\cite{exp1}, electronic circuits~\cite{exp2,exp3}, and coupled optical waveguides~\cite{exp4}.
-Lately, the QTI phase was also discovered in another tight-binding model based on coupled Majorana wires~\cite{aqti1}.
-However, these tight-binding models can be realized only in systems with well-designed couplings.
+Recently, topological band theory was generalized from conventional (dipole) topology to quadrupole and octopole band topology~\cite{qti1,qti2,exp1,exp2,exp3,exp4}, opening a pathway toward higher-order topology~\cite{hoti1,hoti2,hoti3,hoti4,hoti5,new1,new2,new3,new4,new5,new6,new7,aqti1}.
+For instance, a 2D quadrupole topological insulator (QTI) has gapped edge states and topologically-protected corner states.
+QTI was proposed theoretically using a $\pi$-flux tight-binding model with noncommutative mirror symmetries~\cite{qti1,qti2} and was later observed in mechanical~\cite{exp1} and microwave metamaterials~\cite{exp2}, $LC$-circuits~\cite{exp3}, and coupled optical waveguides~\cite{exp4}.
+However, the existing material realizations of QTIs often break the mirror symmetry that protects the quadrupole topology~\cite{exp1,exp2,exp3}.

-In this Letter, we present a complete survey of the 17 wallpaper groups in the search of quadrupole topology in the quasi-continuum, i.e., Bragg scattering regime where the $\pi$-flux configuration is not needed.
-We show that out of the 17 wallpaper groups, two nonsymmorphic groups, $p2gg$ and $p4gm$, can give rise to quadrupole topology without the need of flux insertion mechanism and hence substantially reduce the challenge for quadrupole topology.
-The emergent quadrupole topology in the $p2gg$ and $p4gm$ crystals is quantized by two orthogonal glide reflection symmetries, which is distinct from the conventional quadrupole topology.
-We reveal the underlying physics of this nonsymmorphic quadrupole topological phase using sonic crystals as example systems.
-Moreover, the multidimensional bulk-edge-corner correspondence is uncovered by studying the higher-order topological transitions driven by geometry and symmetry.